Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/AKMem/README.md

-# akmem for Soft-Rebooting PS2 Linux
+# AKMem for Soft-Rebooting PS2 Linux

 When rebooting PS2 Linux via the ```shutdown``` or ```reboot``` commands, the user must physically press the Reset button on the Playstation 2 console to perform the reboot.